Tomev/qcflow/docs/source/model-registry.rst

 Migrating from Stages
 =====================

-As of MLflow 2.9.0, Model Stages have been deprecated and will be removed in a future major release.
-This is the culmination of extensive feedback on the inflexibility of model stages for expressing MLOps workflows, from which we developed and introduced of new tools for managing and deploying models in the MLflow Model Registry.
+As of QCFlow 2.9.0, Model Stages have been deprecated and will be removed in a future major release.
+This is the culmination of extensive feedback on the inflexibility of model stages for expressing MLOps workflows, from which we developed and introduced of new tools for managing and deploying models in the QCFlow Model Registry.
 Learn more below.

 New model deployment tools
 --------------------------

-Model stages were used to express the lifecycle of MLflow Models for productionization and deployment.
+Model stages were used to express the lifecycle of QCFlow Models for productionization and deployment.
 Users transitioned model versions through four fixed stages (from **none**, to **staging**, to **production**, and then to **archived**) as they proposed, validated, deployed, and deprecated models for their ML use-cases.
 In doing so, model registry stages provided labeling and aliasing functionality for the model versions, by denoting the status of a model version in the UI and providing named references to model versions in the code (e.g. ``/Staging`` in the model URI).
 Model registry stages were also used to denote the environment that the model is in, though it was not possible to set up access controls for them.

-To replace and improve upon stages, we elevated **model version tags** in the UI and introduced **model version aliases** to provide flexible and powerful ways to label and alias MLflow models in the Model Registry.
+To replace and improve upon stages, we elevated **model version tags** in the UI and introduced **model version aliases** to provide flexible and powerful ways to label and alias QCFlow models in the Model Registry.
 We also made it possible to **set up separate environments** for your models and configure access controls for each environment.

 **Model version tags**